joshstevens19/rrelayer/crates/sdk/README.md

-# Rrelayerr rust sdk
+# Rrelayer rust sdk

-This is a simple rrelayerr sdk in rust which allows you to hit the rrelayerr server, this is also used in the CLI.
+This is a simple rrelayer sdk in rust which allows you to hit the rrelayer server, this is also used in the CLI.